ionous/tapestry/docs/content/tell-format/_index.md

 > The Lobby is a room.
 You are in the Lobby.

-The **structured command sections**, on the other hand, contain a series of lines consisting of key-value pairs.
+The **structured command sections** contain a series of lines consisting of key-value pairs.
 Such a section might look something like this:
 ```yaml
 - Say: "Press 'Q' to quit."
 - Interpret:with: